drycc/controller/README.md

 ## Prerequisites

-### Docker
+### Podman

-Unit tests and code linters for controller run in a Docker container with your local code directory mounted in.
-You need [Docker][] to run `make test`.
+Unit tests and code linters for controller run in a container with your local code directory mounted in.
+You need [Podman][] to run `make test`.

 ### Kubernetes